top of page

 Atmosphere 3

-The Knicks roll out many contests during time-outs and between quarters to get the crowd into the action.
+The Knicks roll out many contests during time-outs and between quarters to get the crowd into the action including the always popular T-Shirt toss.
 The staff and the mascot, named Hudson, enthusiastically attempt to fire up the crowd and wave “Let’s Go Knicks” signs.
+Hudson’s jersey number is 914, the area code for Westchester County.

-The team employs a DJ who plays loud music and recorded organ sounds to ignite the offense, while the sound system blares a drum to enlist the chant of “De-fense” from the crowd.
+The recorded organ sounds reverberate throughout the arena to ignite the offense, while the sound system blares a drum to enlist the chant of “De-fense” from the crowd.
+Just like a typical NBA game, the sound system is rarely silent.
+The sounds and music are played at an acceptable decibel level.

-The area is fairly limited for pre-game options, but at least there are a few restaurants within walking distance on Central Avenue and Smashburger is .3 miles away on Tarrytown Road.
+The area, which is safe, is fairly limited for pre-game options, but at least there are a few restaurants within walking distance on Central Avenue (City Limits Diner is probably the best option) and Smashburger is .3 miles away on Tarrytown Road.
+There is also Buon Amici, a solid classic Italian sit-down restaurant.

 The good news is the building is right off the Bronx River Parkway and less than a 10-minute walk to Metro North’s White Plains train station.
 It is also served by the Westchester County Bee Line Bus System.

-The Knicks do not draw big crowds, but are popular with families and kids.
+The Knicks do not draw big crowds but are popular with families, kids, and groups (schools and local recreational teams).
+On a weeknight, sometimes only 500 or more are in attendance but the weekends can attract crowds close to 2000.
 The crowd is somewhat complacent and waits for a big play or to be prompted by the music or scoreboard.

-The best places to follow the team are Facebook and Twitter and the team website.
+The best places to follow the team are on social media including Facebook, Instagram, Twitter, Twitch TV, TikTok and the team website.

 Access 4

 The lobby/box office is small and can get crowded as game time approaches.
-Some fans said the wait to get in can be long.
+The line to get in can back up as tip-off approaches.

 Extras 2